Herbed cream cheese and cucumbers on toast

 8 oz cream cheese, preferably organic

-3-4 tablespoons yogurt, milk or cream
+3-4 tablespoons yoghurt, milk or cream

 1 small garlic clove, finely minced, or mushed through a press